eik-lib/website/docs/server_api.md

 ## Properties

-A Eik service instance have the following properties:
+An Eik service instance has the following properties:

 ### .metrics